-Indeed, you could hear the canal's water sluicing through the gate, see visitors looking down at the water from a footbridge, and see a few people trekking along the towpath, traveling in the footsteps of mules and children from over a century ago.
+Indeed, you could hear the canal's water sluicing through the gate, see visitors looking down at the water from a footbridge and see a few people trekking along the towpath, traveling in the footsteps of mules and children from more than a century ago.

 "It just kind of restores your soul, you know?"
 Cain said.
 "Just sitting here right now, I feel the tension draining out."